godaddy/passport-npm/README.md

 //
 // use this to prevent `npm` from storing username and password on disk
-// commonly used to store an access token function serializeNPMToken(username, password, done) {
+// commonly used to store an access token function serializeNPMToken({
+  req, // HTTP.IncomingMessage
+  name, // string
+  password // string
+}, done) {
   done(null, /* non-falsey token string || false to store username and password instead */) }
 // similar to `authenticate`
 //
-// consumes the result token string serializeToken function deserializeNPMToken(tokenString, done) {
+// consumes the result token string serializeToken function deserializeNPMToken({
+  req, // HTTP.IncomingMessage
+  token // string
+}, done) {
   done(null, /* User on success || false on failure */);
 }